PhD in Journalism

 Applicants should have demonstrated interest, education or professional experience in journalism, advertising, public relations, mass communication or a related field.
 A degree (bachelor’s or master’s) in one of those fields or two years of full-time professional media experience is preferred.
 All required information must be received before the admission review can begin.
 Applicants may be required to participate in an interview with the doctoral faculty as part of the review process.
 Students who did not write a thesis in their master’s program may be required to complete a project to demonstrate their ability to do independent research.

-Deadlines for application are December 15 for fall entry and September 1 for spring.
+Deadlines for application are January 15 for fall entry.
 Deadlines are firm, and no applicant is considered for admission until all required information is received.

 Required Application Materials